denten-books/plain-text/main.md

-pervading the universe is to close oneself off to the "transmission of impressions," in a communication act (consisting of a "contact" and the exchange of signifying "thought vehicles") between "source superior" and the "receiver of instructions," placed in a binary opposing ("negative" but without "resistance") relation to the idea of the divine.
-Digital and divine!
+pervading the universe is to close oneself off to the "transmission of impressions," in a communication act (consisting of a "contact" and the exchange of signifying "thought vehicles") between "source superior" and the "receiver of instructions," placed in a binary and opposing relation ("negative" but without "resistance") to the idea of the divine.
+For the spiritualist, the divine (Christian) order is digital.
+Continuity threatens to undermine the distinction between the profane and the divine.

 Reverse to the logic of contemporary cultural critique of computation,[ln1-golumbia] which, after Kant, associates the atomic view of the